-(This course is a prerequisite for internships unless student has current proof of First Aid, CPR, and AED training.)
+This course is a prerequisite for internships unless student has current proof of First Aid, CPR, and AED training or administrative approval is granted.

 SAR 320: Exercise Physiology (3 semester hours)

 This course is a study of various factors that affect human performance, including regulatory mechanisms, adaptations, and changes that occur because of physical activity.